jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

 - `False` is not `None`
 - `True` is not `None`

 What else can we discover?
 How can we use this fundamental information to build programs?

 #### <span style="color:red">**RED**</span>: make it fail

-Let's add another test.
+Let us add another test.
 Update `test_assertion_errors_with_none`
 ```python
         assert None is not None
 ```